 To fix the error, you have to create the PID file manually.

 Should the system complain that it already exists, ignore and move on to Step 2.

 This is a one-liner. printf will write its output into the configuration file /etc/systemd/

 Reload systemd manager configuration:

 This will rerun all generators, reload all unit files and recreate the entire systemd dependency tree.

 The error should be fixed now.

-An alternative workaround
+Option 2: an alternative workaround